There’s never been a better time to be a gamer.

 Xbox One X

-If you’re after a raw power and want the most powerful console in the world, then X marks the spot.
+However, if you’re after a raw power and want the most powerful console in the world, then X marks the spot.

 Xbox One S

-It may look the part, but the Xbox One S is essentially the same machine as the original Xbox One.
-Bar a couple of minor improvements.
+It may look the part, but the Xbox One S is essentially the same machine as the original Xbox One – bar a couple of minor improvements.

-It now has a 4K Blu-Ray player, supports 4K video steaming and high dynamic range (HDR).
+The S has a 4K Blu-Ray player, supports 4K video steaming and high dynamic range (HDR).
 The latter will result in more vibrant, life-like colour when you play games.

 All Xbox One games can be played on the S.